 Community College Workforce Alliance (CCWA): Supports local companies with job fairs, customizable employee assessments, specialized trainings and convenient access to many locations.
 Working collaboratively with the Apprentice and Employee Development Center, companies create individualized programs of study or fast-tracked certificate programs that feature classes tooled directly to company needs.

 John Tyler Community College’s Precision Machining Program is accredited by the National Institute for Metalworking Skills.
 In 2011, Rolls-Royce was the first of several companies to donate specialized machinery to the program to train local employment candidates directly on modern company machinery.
 The program allows students to develop hands-on expertise that is directly applicable to advanced manufacturing systems across many different industries.

 The University of Virginia (UVA): Located an hour away in Charlottesville, UVA is an important workforce source for the region due to R&D and corporate partnerships in the area.
-The top 5 national public university has 2,300 undergraduate and 600 graduate engineering students with 10 different engineering programs and four off-campus collaborative programs, including Mechanical and Aerospace Engineering and Science, Technology and Society Engineering.
+The top 4 national public university has more than 2,000 undergraduate and close to 1,000 graduate engineering students with 11 different engineering programs and four off-campus collaborative programs, including Mechanical and Aerospace Engineering and Science, Technology and Society Engineering